 Field Trips: As part of the curriculum, field trips and nature walks are scheduled to family and Morale, Welfare and Recreation (FMWR) sites and other local sites to augment the developmental program.
 All field trips receive input from families, child/youth and staff to offer planned activities in conjunction with community service projects.
 Field trip sites are visited by staff prior to the scheduled trip parents/guardians will be informed in advance of the date and destination of each trip and will be required to sign a permission form for each child/youth participating in the trip.
 Ratios must be maintained by paid staff supplemented with adults such as parents or volunteers.
 Ratios for high risk activities must follow guidance.
-Please consult the program director for additional information on high risk activities, Parents may be charged fees to cover the cost of occasional program enhancing special events.
-Events may include optional trips to amusement parks, water parks, carnivals, concerts, and other activities determined to be outside the program operating budget.
-This is applicable to all programs.
+Please consult the program director for additional information on high risk activities.

 All field trips which utilize a mode of transportation will adhere to the safe passenger rules listed above in the Transportation Policy.